 This page provides news to keep members up to date on what's happening related to FoodShare and P-EBT benefits.

-FoodShare members have been getting extra benefits each month because of a federal program during the COVID-19 pandemic.
-Those extra benefits have been provided separately from members’ regular monthly benefits.
-The federal government is ending that program.
-Starting March 1, 2023, members will only get their regular FoodShare benefits.
+Starting in 2020, FoodShare members got extra benefits each month because of a federal program during the COVID-19 pandemic.
+Those extra benefits were provided separately from your regular monthly benefits.
+The federal government ended that program.
+Starting March 1, 2023, you only got your regular FoodShare benefits.

-For example: In February 2023, a household will get $281 in regular FoodShare benefits plus $95 in extra COVID-19 FoodShare benefits for a total of $376 in FoodShare benefits.
-Starting in March 2023, the household will no longer get the extra $95 of benefits.
-Instead, that household will only get $281 in regular FoodShare benefits.
+For example: In February 2023, if you got $281 in regular FoodShare benefits plus $95 in extra COVID-19 FoodShare benefits, you would have got a total of $376 in FoodShare benefits.
+Starting in March 2023, you no longer got the extra $95 in benefits.
+Instead, you only got $281 in regular FoodShare benefits.

 You can find your FoodShare benefits information:

 - In your ACCESS account or the MyACCESS mobile app

 Your FoodShare benefit amount is based on how many people live in your household, your income, your bills, and other factors.
 You may be able to get more FoodShare benefits if you or someone in your household has to pay bills, like rent, utilities, child care, or child support.
 You may also be able to get more FoodShare benefits if you or someone in your household is 60 years old or older, is blind, or has a disability and that person is paying medical bills out of pocket.